gofiber/fiber/docs/guide/routing.md

 :::

 :::info
 All special parameter characters can also be escaped with `"\\"` and lose their value, so you can use them in the route if you want, like in the custom methods of the [google api design guide](https://cloud.google.com/apis/design/custom_methods).
+It's recommended to use backticks `` ` `` because in go's regex documentation, they always use backticks to make sure it is unambiguous and the escape character doesn't interfere with regex patterns in an unexpected way.
 :::

 ```go